JohanAtterfors/JohanAtterfors.github.io/projects.md

 guide to come...

+## Documentation on using multiple Git account on one machine

+guide to come...

 ## Algorithms on the PYNQ boards

 Have not started.
 Will start spring 2021 when the cash is back in.